 Does a Resume Have to Be One Page?

-This is one of the most searched questions around resume length, and the answer is a firm no — with one important exception.
+This is one of the most asked questions regarding resume length, and the answer is an outright 'no' – but there is an important condition attached.

 Bottom line: Do resumes have to be one page?
 No. Should resumes be one page for most early-career candidates?
 Yes.